Wyoming Security Deposit Law: Return Deadline, Limits, and How to Get It Back

 When to get help

 For a few hundred dollars, small claims court is usually the right path on your own.
-But if the amount is large, the lease terms are tangled, or the landlord is also trying to charge you for things like early termination or alleged lease violations, it is worth talking to a Wyoming landlord-tenant attorney or contacting legal aid.
+But if the amount is large, the lease terms are tangled (remember § 1-21-1202(d) — a signed written agreement can modify these duties), or the landlord is also trying to charge you for things like early termination or alleged lease violations, it is worth talking to a Wyoming landlord-tenant attorney or contacting legal aid.
 Many offer free or low-cost consultations.

 This article is general legal information, not legal advice.
-Landlord-tenant law changes and can have local (city or county) exceptions, so confirm the current Wyoming rules or consult a Wyoming attorney before acting on a specific situation.
+Landlord-tenant law changes, and how a statute applies depends on your specific facts and your signed lease, so confirm the current Wyoming rules in the official statutes or consult a Wyoming attorney before acting on a specific situation.

 Frequently asked questions